Rules & Regulations

 Our partners reserve the right to terminate the selection process if none of the submissions satisfy the partner’s criteria.

 VI.
-FEEDBACK
+Feedback

 Organizers require each juror to submit written feedback for all games that became nominees in their category.
 In addition, the jury can voluntarily submit feedback for any other entry in their category.